wasle/VibeCodedMemory/Feature-Asymetric-Matches.md

 So a Match can consist of two different items.
 Which are defined to be matching.

 Steps to go there.
-1. Extract the cards into its own component.
+1. Extract the cards into its own component.(done)
-2. Extend the backend to allow for Text baed cards.
-   This means a card can now be either an image or an markdown formated string.
+2. Extend the backend to allow for Text baed cards. (done) This means a card can now be either an image or an markdown formated string.
    For this the description.json file inside the collections sould get a new paramether.
 "Pairs".
    Each pair consits of two elementes.
 Each alement can be either a link to an image or an text.